-Gallup reports six ways that organizations need to adjust their organizational cultures to address this reality.
+Gallup reports six ways that organizations need to adjust their organizational cultures to address this reality:

 - Emphasize purpose over a paycheck: Organizations with a strong organizational culture that communicates vision and a purpose will edge out organizations that emphasize compensation.
 The fundamental shift seen in this generation is that they crave work with a purpose or meaning.
-This doesn’t mean they are inherently philanthropic or altruistic, just that they require fair pay for work that they can perceive as meaningful and purpose driven.
+This doesn’t mean they are inherently philanthropic or altruistic, just that they require fair pay for work that they can perceive as meaningful and purpose-driven.

-- Be a coach, not a boss: Millennials want a supervisor who will help them learn, develop, and advance in their career, not impose control or command performance.
+- Be a coach, not a boss: Millennials and Gen Z want a supervisor who will help them learn, develop, and advance in their career, not impose control or command performance.
 Organizations will not only need to look at how they support the leadership development and advancement of their Millennials, but also how they re-train current upper management to contribute to the development of this generation.
 After all, Millennials are not only the future generation of leaders, they are the “now” generation of leaders.

 - Emphasize strengths over weaknesses: Gallup emphasizes focusing on strengths (positives) vs. weaknesses (negatives), however, organizations should also take into account that they need to give Millennials opportunities to practice as leaders.
 Leadership acumen will never become a strength without the opportunity to develop.
 Arguably, Millennials are “unpracticed” leaders, rather than weak ones.

 - Emphasize having a life not having a job: Gallup reports that Millennials, more than any of the other generations, want to make their job their life, meaning that they want to work in a culture that mirrors their values, values their contribution, and gives them the chance to do what they do best every day – or they are willing to walk.
 Organizations that are unable to highly engage Millennials and give them opportunities to develop as leaders will continue to see high levels of turn over and disengagement.